-Located on the very upscale Victoria Harbor promenade, Tsim Sha Tsui (which has no immediate English-language translation), on Hong Kong's "mainland" peninsula, Kowloon, the Avenue of Stars is modelled after its Hollywood forerunner, the Hollywood Walk of Fame.
-Just as with the latter promenade, Hong Kong's Avenue of Stars has a special metal star embedded in a plaque that is inset in the sidewalk for every major Hong Kong film celebrity, with the hand prints of a number of the celebrities in question alongside the embedded metal star.
-The list of film industry celebrities honored on the Avenue of Stars includes not only actors, but also producers, directors and other well-deserving members of the Hong Kong film industry.
+Located on the very upscale Victoria Harbor promenade, Tsim Sha Tsui (which has no immediate English-language translation), on Hong Kong's "mainland" peninsula, Kowloon, the Avenue of Stars is modeled after its Hollywood forerunner, the Hollywood Walk of Fame.
+Just as with the latter promenade, Hong Kong's Avenue of Stars has a special metal star embedded in a plaque that is inset in the sidewalk for every major Hong Kong film celebrity, with the handprints of a number of the celebrities in question alongside the embedded metal star.
+The list of film industry celebrities honored on the Avenue of Stars includes not only actors but also producers, directors, and other well-deserving members of the Hong Kong film industry.

 The Avenue of Stars is located on Tsim Sha Tsui promenade at Kowloon Peninsula's Victoria Harbor, stretching from the Hong Kong Arts Hall to the New World Centre, with a total length of some 450 meters, or almost half a kilometer.

 Take the subway to the Tsim Sha Tsui station and leave the station via the G exit, which is an underground pedestrian tunnel that will lead to the adjacent Jiandong subway station, where you follow the J exit out to Salisbury Gardens and the promenade, Tsim Sha Tsui.
 Follow the posted signs to the Avenue of Stars.

 There is of course no admission to the promenade or to the Avenue of Stars.